prazdevs/praz.dev/content/first-note.md

-Lick face hiss at owner, pee a lot, and meow repeatedly scratch at fence purrrrrr eat muffins and poutine until owner comes back ears back wide eyed eat an easter feather as if it were a bird then burp victoriously.
+Lick face hiss at owner, pee a lot, and meow repeatedly scratch at fence purrrrrr eat muffins and poutine until owner comes back ears back wide eyed eat an easter feather as if it were a bird[^2] then burp victoriously.

+[^2]: Birbs LUL.

 ### One of these days i'm going to get that red dot